View the metadata of a source

 Large sources may take several days to complete a build or rebuild operation.
 However, you can start reviewing your summary and planning mapping rules additions early in the process and click Refresh to get an updated summary as the indexing progresses.

 A summary remains available for 48 hours.
-After this time, it will be refreshed when the View Metadata subpage is visited again, taking into account any content update that may have occurred in the meantime.
+After this time, it will be refreshed when the View and map metadata subpage is visited again, taking into account any content update that may have occurred in the meantime.
 So, if your source takes four days to rebuild, the metadata you’ll see on the first day is likely to be different from that you’ll see 48 hours later and at the end of the process.

 Item sampling criteria